Butonix/pajax/README.md

 ```
 ### Transformation operators

-User use the following operators to transform a request or response
+Use the following operators to transform a request or response

 ```javascript
 let pajax = new Pajax()